 DAWN GARISCH Dawn Garisch is the highly acclaimed author of a non-fiction work, a memoir and seven novels, three of which were published in the UK.
 Her latest, Breaking Milk, was published by Karavan Press in 2019.
 She has written for television and has had five of her plays and a short film produced.

 Her poem Blood Delta won the DALRO Prize in 2007 for best poem, and Miracle won the EU Sol Plaatje Poetry Award in 2011.
 Difficult Gifts, her debut poetry collection, was published the same year.
-She also writes short stories and her What To Do About Ricky won the Short.Sharp.Story competition in 2013.
+She also writes short stories and her What to Do About Ricky won the Short.Sharp.Story competition in 2013.

+Dawn’s novel Trespass was shortlisted for the Commonwealth Writers’ Prize in Africa in 2010, and Accident was longlisted for the Barry Ronge Sunday Times Fiction Prize in 2018.
 She is part of the medical humanities movement and a founding member of the Life Righting Collective where she runs courses in memoir writing.
 Dawn is also a practising medical doctor and lives in Cape Town.